theRealAph/ScopeLocals/README.md

-We intend to support inheritance of scope local bindings by some subtasks, in particular `Thread` instances in a Structured Concurrency context, but the API is not yet stable.
+We intend to support inheritance of scope local bindings by some subtasks, in particular `Thread` instances in a Structured Concurrency context, but the design of the API is not yet finalized.

 ## What works with scope locals &mdash; and what doesn't